xiaoh/DAFI/README.md

 -----------------------------------------
 * PyPI (so that can do ``pip install dafi``).
 This is for stable releases.
 * Documentation hosted online at readthedocs.
 This would be the main website for DAFI.
+* In GitHub, tag the first version as release.